-Stream processing frameworks are very powerful tools.
+Stream processing API's are very powerful tools.
 With this immense capability however, comes some complexity; they need their own dedicated cluster of machines, and often rely on a distributed database to perform look-ups and aggregations.
 Also, your application likely will be required to handle re-processing of old data separately.

 The outcome?
 A lot of moving parts that need to be kept in synchronization with each other to make the application work.

 Microservices are often built upon a Kafka-based data stream.
 Instead of a large monolithic application, microservices deliver small, decoupled processes that execute a constrained feature set against a stream.
-These are ideal for Kafka Streams because they work on real-time streams, depend on reliable message delivery, and might not warrant the cost of deploying a separate stream processing framework.
+These are ideal for the Streams API because they work on real-time streams, depend on reliable message delivery, and might not warrant the cost of deploying a separate stream processing framework.

 One of the best ways to take advantage of stream data is to compare or analyze data in different streams against each other, or to join streams together to create more meaningful information.
 Continuous queries are used to automate real-time intelligence at scale across an organization.
-Kafka Streams allows functions of this scale to be implemented with a low infrastructure footprint and entirely within the Kafka environment.
+The Streams API allows functions of this scale to be implemented with a low infrastructure footprint and entirely within the Kafka environment.

 Have someone from Confluent contact you.Contact Us